AzizBenAli/Chatbot-with-additional-Knowledge-and-Data-Exploration-features/README.md

 ### RAG Pipeline [Paper](https://arxiv.org/pdf/2005.11401.pdf)
 We utilize a RAG (Retrieval-Augmented Generation) pipeline to extract information from PDF files, enhancing the AI Assistant's ability to understand and respond to user queries.
 The pipeline leverages open-source embeddings from Hugging Face and the Mistral open-source model for processing the retrieval and generation steps.

+## Technologies Used
+- Ultra-2 Language Model from AI21 Studio: It powers the conversational capabilities and drives the AI's intelligence.
+- Mixtral 8×7B: Utilized to answer queries based on CSV and PDF files, enhancing data interaction capabilities.
+- Hugging Face Transformers and Embeddings: Crucial components for various NLP tasks, contributing to the AI's intelligence and understanding.
+- Python: Employed for backend logic due to its versatility, extensive libraries, and robust functionality.
+- Streamlit: Utilized to create the user-friendly interface, ensuring an interactive and seamless user experience.
+- Langchain: Used for developing prompts and agents, enriching the AI Assistant's functionality and adaptability.
+-
 # **Commands**
 - Running the app locally from this repository
 - clone this repository